tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 * a **rebalancer** on a single master ``storage`` among all replica sets executes the rebalancing process.

-  See the Rebalancing process section for details.
+  See the :ref:`Rebalancing process<vshard-rebalancing>` section for details.

 .. _vshard-gc: